-There are very few people who appreciate cold, robotic interactions.
-Of course, you need to remain professional at all times when handling your customers, but work to ensure that they feel comfortable interacting with you.
+There are very few clients who prefer cold, robotic communication.
+Of course, you need to remain professional at all times when communicating with clients, but work to ensure that they feel comfortable interacting with you.

 Establish a respectful human connection with them and you will be better able to forge and maintain a mutually beneficial working relationship.

 Some communication channels are better suited to specific situations than others.
 You will need to consider how best to deliver news and updates to your clients.

 Some popular tools for client communication include video conferencing, email, instant messaging, phone calls, video messages, text messages, personal letters or a fax (yes, some clients still communicate over fax).